01 March 2019: the flight to Havana

 “Do you have family in Houston?”
 He asked.

-I took a deep breath slowly without changing my smile, and exhaled just as slowly.
-I couldn’t imagine an end to the questions.
-I told him I was reading and didn’t want to chat.
 He shrugged, kept smiling, and pulled out his iPhone and began scrolling Facebook.
-I returned to scrubbing notes.
+I returned to scribbling notes.
 We took off and he paid the uncharge for WiFi access, and adjusted the overhead air conditioner.
-The cold air hit my cap and rolled off the brim without chilling my bald spot or drying out my eyes.
+The cold air hit my cap and rolled off the brim without chilling my bald spot or drying out my eyes; I loved that LSU hat.

 The plane passed over the Gulf of Mexico, but I was on the right hand side and couldn’t see Louisiana.
 All I could see through the clouds were a few stationary offshore oil rigs and tankers moving around them like ants circling dead bugs.
 I kept reading and finished just as we crossed the Florida panhandle.
 I set the book on my open tray table and rested my glasses atop the book.
 I fidgeted with the pen in my hand, absent mindedly making the cap vanish and reappear, and concentrated on relaxing so that what I read and noted could digest and mix with thirty years of reading different versions of the same thing.